 Yes.
-Once PIPA comes into full effect, with certain exceptions, employers must allow employees access to their personal information, the purpose for which it is being held and the circumstances in which the personal information is being disclosed.
+Once PIPA comes into full effect, with certain exceptions, employers must allow employees access to their personal information

 8.3 Are employers entitled to carry out pre-employment checks on prospective employees (such as criminal record checks)?

 There is no statutory provision which prevents pre-employment checks on prospective employees.
 The employer should not, however, discriminate against a candidate on the basis of one of the prohibited grounds of discrimination as set out in the HRA.